gronkomatic/sd-webui-projects/README.md

 # sd-webui-projects
-An extension for # Description: Node-based GUI Extension for AUTOMATIC1111/stable-diffusion-webui (https://github.com/AUTOMATIC1111/stable-diffusion-webui)
+An extension for [AUTOMATIC1111/stable-diffusion-webui] (https://github.com/AUTOMATIC1111/stable-diffusion-webui) to help organise your generations.